Payment method:Cash, Paypal, Credit card

 Its medieval past dominating the present becomes apparent the moment we arrive at the bottom of the hill.
 The only street that passes through the fortified wall and leads you into town is wide enough for just a single vehicle to pass through at a time.
 This rare traffic problem was resolved by installing two traffic lights: one at the entrance into town, and one where the street ends in the main square.

 After reaching the main square, you will have the opportunity to visit the Sanctuary of the Madonna di Ceri, which was built on an ancient site where Etruscans and Romans venerated the pagan goddess Vesta.
 This Sanctuary is a very special place for the locals.
 The Virgin Mary for whom this Sanctuary is named is known for her intercession and helping people who are experiencing difficulties.

-After a delicious traditional Italian lunch, you will be given the opportunity to visit the captivating town square for a stroll and sight seeing.
+After a delicious traditional Italian lunch, you will be given the opportunity to visit the captivating town square for a stroll and sightseeing.

-In the heartland of former Etruria is one of the greatest archaeological sites in Europe: the Banditaccia Necropolis
+In the heartland of former Etruria is one of the greatest archaeological sites in Europe: the Banditaccia Necropolis.

 One of the most fascinating characteristics of this necropolis is that it spans over 6 centuries of the Etruscan civilization, making this the largest city of the dead in the Mediterranean area.

 Although none of the Etruscan homes survived to this day, you can see the types of homes Etruscans lived in just by walking into their tombs!
 Considered permanent homes for the dead, the tombs were carved to resemble the interior of residential homes, lavishly designed with gabled roof, crossbeam, stone couches, chairs, and other architectural details.